spookylukey/django-views-the-right-way/source/detail-view.rst

 ``shop/product_detail.html``, on the assumption that the 'app' the model lived in was called ``shop``.

 This kind of behaviour is called “convention over configuration”.
-It's popular in Ruby on Rails, much less so in Python and Django, partly due to the fact that it's pretty much directly against the `Zen of Python
+It’s popular in Ruby on Rails, much less so in Python and Django, partly due to the fact that it’s pretty much directly against the `Zen of Python
 <https://www.python.org/dev/peps/pep-0020/>`_ maxim “Explicit is better than
 implicit”.